 Deputy Head (Community, Inclusion and Partnerships): Ms Soumia Arif

-Director of Upper School and Boarding: Dr Tasos Aidonis, PhD
+Deputy Head (Boarding and Upper School): Dr Tasos Aidonis, PhD

 Director of Teaching and Learning: Mr Ed Coward